 from "Five Statistical Eras of Global Mission" by David Barrett, published in Missiology, January 1984

-A small prayer meeting in 1806 by some college students marked the beginning of American involvement in world missions.
+A small prayer meeting in 1806 involving a few college students marked the beginning of American involvement in world missions.
 Involving only five people, it has become known as "the haystack prayer meeting."

 "My dearest Savior!
 We beg of you this same blessed look, this same irresistible look, which you always fix on the souls who like to look upon you, who like to receive you, who are ready to share your wounds, and who are even prepared to die for you.